mobify/pinny/README.md

 default: null

-Specify the element the pinny will be appended to.
+Specify the element Pinny will be appended to.
 By default Pinny will be appended to the lockup container.
 If you want it to be appended outside the lockup container, specify that element here.